-The Department of Public Safety is the centralized reporting authority for Middlebury College.
-All members of the Middlebury College community are encouraged to report criminal incidents to the Department of Public Safety, the director of Public Safety or the Civil Rights and Title IX coordinator for inclusion in the Clery Act crime statistics.
+The Security Department is the centralized reporting authority for the Middlebury Institute.
+All members of the Institute community are encouraged to report criminal incidents to the Security Department, the Security Manager, or a Campus Security Authority (as designated on page 4) for inclusion in the Clery Act crime statistics.

-The Department of Public Safety collects Clery Act crime statistics from the College's public log, Middlebury College Campus Security Authorities (CSAs), Middlebury Police Department, Vermont State Police, and local law enforcement at non-campus locations.
-In an effort to provide members of the campus community with information about campus crime and crime-related problems, the Middlebury College Department of Public Safety, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Violence Against Women Reauthorization Act of 2013, publish and distribute the crimes statistics in the College's Annual Security Report.
+The Security Department collects Clery Act crime statistics from the Institute's public log, the Institute's Campus Security Authorities (CSAs), the Monterey Police Department, and local law enforcement at non-campus locations.
+In an effort to provide members of the campus community with information about campus crime and crime-related problems, the Middlebury Institute Security Department, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Violence Against Women Reauthorization Act of 2013, publish and distribute the crimes statistics in the Institute's Annual Security Report.

-Middlebury does not officially recognize any student organizations that have non-campus housing or other non-campus locations, so it does not have a policy concerning the monitoring and recording by local police agencies of criminal activity by students at any such locations.
+Middlebury Institute does not officially recognize any student organizations that have non-campus housing or other non-campus locations, so it does not have a policy concerning the monitoring and recording by local police agencies of criminal activity by students at any such locations.